Gula (goddess): Gula Hymn of Bulluṭsa-rabi

 The text consists of 200 lines of cuneiform text, divided into 20 strophes, and it is written in first person, with Gula praising herself and identifying herself with other goddesses.
 They include Nintinugga, Nanshe, Bau, Ninsun, Ninkarrak, Ungal-Nibru, Ninmadiriga, Ninigizibara, and Ninlil.
 However, Ninisina is not included among them.
 The presence of Nanshe and Ninsun has been described as "unexpected" by Joan Goodnick Westenholz, though she also noted both of them are described as fulfilling their distinct roles known from other sources, rather than as medicine goddesses.
 Irene Sibbing-Plantholt states that the reasons behind presenting Ninlil and Ningizibara as healing goddesses are difficult to explain, as neither is otherwise attested in a healing role, while according to Westenholz the former might be treated as such due to the association between Gula and Sud, and the latter, while chiefly associated with Inanna and described as a harpist rather than a healer, was also connected with Gula in Umma.
 Furthermore, the strophe focused on the theonym Ungal-Nibru appears to describe temples associated with Ninnibru instead.
 The goddess' spouse, Ninurta, is identified with various gods too.
 They include Ningirsu, Zababa, Utulu, Lugalbanda, Pabilsag, as well as Ninazu, whose inclusion might depend on the identification between Gula and Ukulla rather than between him and Ninurta.
 The number of male theonyms is smaller than that of female ones, since Ninurta and Lugalbanda appear in more than one strophe.
 Both the names of the goddesses and the spouses were all originally individual theonyms, rather than epithets.

 The author's identity is not confirmed by the text itself, where the name is only mentioned in the final lines, which implore Gula for a blessing, but the Catalogue of Texts and Authors from Nineveh attributes not only this hymn but also further, presently unidentified, compositions to this person.
 The name Bulluṭsa-rabi means "her curing is good," implicitly referring to Gula.
-Wilfred G. Lambert assumed that the author of the hymn was male, but Zsombor J. Földi notes that subsequent discoveries indicate that while most bearers of the name Bulluṭsa-rabi in the first millennium BCE were men, in earlier sources from the Kassite period it was seemingly only used by women, which depending on the exact date on composition might also mean this specific individual was a woman.
+Wilfred G. Lambert assumed that the author of the hymn was male, but Zsombor J. Földi notes that subsequent discoveries indicate that while Bulluṭsa-rabi was presumed to be a man in sources from the first millennium BCE, in earlier sources from the Kassite period this name was seemingly only used by women, which depending on the exact date on composition might also mean this specific individual was a woman.

 It is assumed that copying the Gula Hymn of Bulluṭsa-rabi was a part of formal training of professional healers in the first millennium BCE.
 The fact that Gula attributes her medical knowledge to Ea according to Irene Sibbing-Plantholt might reflect the fact that in royal courts, the position of asû (physicians) was lower than that of the āšipu, who were associated with this god.